 Whether your home is on wheels or a permanent foundation it’s still your ‘home sweet home’.
-The fact that a mobile home depreciates and can be moved the type of policy required for a mobile home is a little different.than a standard homeowner policy.
+The fact that a mobile home depreciates and can be moved makes it a little different than a standard homeowner policy.
+The type of policy generally used to insure is called a mobile home insurance policy.
 Like a standard homeowners policy, the major insurance components of the mobile home policy are as follows:

 - Dwelling – the basic physical structure of your home such as the outside walls, roof etc.

 - Other Structures – other buildings on your property that are separate from your home like a detached garage or tool shed or shop.

 - Personal Property – your personal stuff inside like furniture, stereo, tv and other belongings.

 - Liability – protects you in case someone gets hurt on your property and decides to sue you or file a claim for damages after sustaining an injury.

 - Medical – assists in medical costs that may be necessary should a guest on your property get hurt.